Sony WH-1000XM5 Headphones

 Typical range: $25–$500+ depending on relationship and location.
 There's no set amount—any contribution is appreciated.
 Never specify expected amounts.

 Consider using the excess toward a post-honeymoon adventure, saving for future travel, or donating to a charity that matches your values.
-Mention this in your wedding website.

 Don't put it directly on invitations (considered tacky).
 Instead, include on wedding website with a brief, graceful explanation.
 Mention it in word-of-mouth or wedding announcements.